seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 ```

 ### What You Have Right Now
-- A clear mental model of Greymatter's two-engine (Content vs. Transaction) architecture [1]
+- A clear mental model of Greymatter's two-engine (Content vs. Transaction) architecture
 - A verified Node.js/npm/Git toolchain
 - A Git-initialized `greymatter-lms` project folder
 - A `.gitignore` protecting secrets from ever being committed
 - A complete `.env.example` documenting every credential the entire series will need
-- A preview understanding of the `User`/`Enrollment` Prisma models and the enrollment-verifying transaction pattern you'll build in Part 4 [1]
+- A preview understanding of the `User` and `Enrollment` Prisma models and the enrollment-verifying transaction pattern you'll build in Part 4 [1]

 ### What's Next
-**Part 1: Architecture & Local Workspace Bootstrapping** picks up immediately from here — you'll run `create-next-app` inside this exact folder, install Tailwind CSS, initialize a local Sanity Studio with real `course`/`chapter`/`lesson` schemas, provision an actual Neon Postgres instance, and run your first Prisma migration against the schema you just previewed.
+**Part 1: Architecture & Local Workspace Bootstrapping** picks up immediately from here — you'll run `create-next-app` inside this exact folder, install Tailwind CSS, initialize a local Sanity Studio with real `course`, `chapter`, `lesson` schemas, provision an actual Neon Postgres instance, and run your first Prisma migration against the schema you just previewed [1].

-Would you like me to proceed directly into writing **Part 1** in full next?